Higher R\'edei reciprocity and integral points on conics: Analytic prerequisites

 Then

 \end{prop}

 \begin{proof} This is a straightforward adaptation of Proposition 6.9 in Smith \cite{Smith}. \end{proof}

-When we apply Proposition 6.3 and Theorem 6.4 of Smith \cite{Smith}, we need to ensure the Siegel-less condition, i.e. we need to avoid all boxes $X$ such that there are $x \in X$ and some $i$ with $|d_i| > D_1$ and $d_i \mid x$.
+When we apply Propositions \ref{p6.3} and \ref{p6.4}, we need to ensure the Siegel-less condition, i.e. we need to avoid all boxes $X$ such that there are $x \in X$ and some $i$ with $|d_i| > D_1$ and $d_i \mid x$.
 To do so, we shall add the union of all such boxes $X$ to $W$.
 Therefore it is important to show that this union is small, and this is exactly what the following proposition does.